Guillermo Jaim Etcheverry

-Guillermo Jaim Etcheverry (born December 31, 1942) is an Argentine physician, former rector of the Universidad de Buenos Aires (UBA).
+Guillermo Jaim Etcheverry (born December 31, 1942) is an Argentinian physician and former rector of the Universidad de Buenos Aires (UBA).

-Jaim Etcheverry obtained his M.D. in 1965 and his Ph.D. in 1972, both at the School of Medicine of the University of Buenos Aires.
-Committed since his graduation to teaching and full-time research in the field of Neurobiology, he was Principal Investigator of the Argentine National Council of Research (CONICET) until 2012 as well as full professor and director of the Department of Cell Biology and Histology of the School of Medicine of the University of Buenos Aires until 2008.
-During 1986-1990 he was Dean of that School of Medicine.
-He carried out postgraduate work in Basel, Switzerland and later on received the John Simon Guggenheim Memorial Foundation Fellowship to work at the Salk Institute, La Jolla, California during 1978.
-He is Member of the Academy of Medical Sciences of Córdoba, of the National Academy of Education, the National Academy of Sciences of Buenos Aires and of the Argentine Academy of Arts and Sciences of Communication.
+Jaim Etcheverry achieved his M.D. in 1965 and his Ph.D. in 1972, both at the School of Medicine of the University of Buenos Aires.
+He committed to teaching and full-time research in the field of Neurobiology and became the Principal Investigator of the Argentine National Council of Research (CONICET) until 2012.
+He worked as a full-time professor and director of the Department of Cell Biology and Histology of the School of Medicine of the University of Buenos Aires until 2008.

+From 1986 to 1990, he was dean of the School of Medicine.
+He carried out his postgraduate work in Basel, Switzerland, and later received the John Simon Guggenheim Memorial Foundation Fellowship to work at the Salk Institute, La Jolla, California, in 1978.
+He is a member of the Academy of Medical Sciences of Córdoba, the National Academy of Education (holding the Pedro Scalabrini seat), the National Academy of Sciences of Buenos Aires, and the Argentine Academy of Arts and Sciences of Communication.

-Apart from his many scientific papers and book chapters on his original research, in 1999 he published "La tragedia educativa", an influential book on the state of education that received several awards.
-He regularly writes on culture and education in major Argentine newspapers and frequently speaks on these subjects invited by various social organizations.
-In 2002 he was elected President of the University of Buenos Aires, the major university of the country, for a period of four years.
-Active in the board and council of foundations devoted to research and education, among them the Pew Latin American Program in its origin, the Fulbright Commission Argentina and the former Antorchas Foundation, he received several distinctions.
+Apart from his many scientific papers and book chapters on his original research, in 1999, he published La Tragedia Educativa, a book on the state of education.
+He regularly writes about culture and education in major Argentine newspapers and frequently has spoken on these subjects when invited by various social organizations.
+In 2002, he was elected rector of the University of Buenos Aires for a period of four years.
+He received several distinctions, notably from organisations like the Pew Research Center's Latin American Program, the Fulbright Commission Argentina, and the former Antorchas Foundation.

-He was named “Master of Argentine Medicine” (2001) and in 2004 he was elected Foreign Honorary Member by the American Academy of Arts and Sciences, US and participated in the Selection Committee of “The Rolex Awards for Enterprise”.
-Between 2005 and 2011 he chaired the Selection Committee of the Latin American and Caribbean Fellowships awarded by the John Simon Guggenheim Memorial Foundation in New York.
-He received the Konex Award Konex Award on Science and Technology.
+He was named Master of Argentine Medicine in 2001.
+Then, in 2004, he was elected as a Foreign Honorary Member by the American Academy of Arts and Sciences.
+From 2005 to 2011, he chaired the Latin American and Caribbean Fellowships Selection Committee of the John Simon Guggenheim Memorial Foundation.
+He also received the Konex Award in Science and Technology.
 He was named Chevalier dans l’Ordre des Palmes Académiques by the French Republic and, between 2006 and 2012, he chaired the Fundación Carolina of Argentina, involved in the educational and scientific cooperation between Spain and Latin America.

-In 2007 he received the Médaille d’Or from the “Societé d’Encourgament au Progres” in Paris, France; in 2009 he received an Honoris Causa degree from the Universidad de Morón in Argentina; in 2010 the Bicentennial Medal awarded by the City of Buenos Aires and in 2014 the Santa Clara de Asís Prize for his trajectory as well as the Honoris Causa degree of the Universidad Nacional del Noroeste de la Provincia de Buenos Aires (UNNOBA).
+In 2007, he received the Médaille d’Or from the “Société d’Encouragement au Progrès” in Paris, France.
+In 2009, he received an Honoris Causa degree from the Universidad de Morón in Argentina.
+In 2010, he was awarded the Bicentennial Medal by the City of Buenos Aires, and the Santa Clara de Asís Prize in 2014 for his trajectory, as well as the Honoris Causa degree of the Universidad Nacional del Noroeste de la Provincia de Buenos Aires (UNNOBA).